Evolutionary dynamics in finite populations with zealots: Results

 and

 are satisfied.

 \end{enumerate}

-To intuitively interpret the condition $c<(m+1)a$, assume that almost all the players select $A$, i.e., $y\approx 1$.
+The condition given by Eq.~\eqref{eq:c<(m+1)a} is related to the so-called cooperation facilitator assumed in a previous model \cite{Mobilia2012PhysRevE} as follows.
+Consider a hypothetical infinite population in which almost all players select $A$, i.e., $y\approx 1$.
 Then, the payoff that a player with strategy $A$ gains by being matched with the other ordinary players and zealous players is equal to $(m+1)a$.
 The payoff that a player with strategy $B$ gains by being matched with the other ordinary players, but not zealous players, is equal to $c$.
-Therefore, as far as the condition $c<(m+1)a$ is mathematically concerned, zealous players behave as if they contribute to the payoff of ordinary $A$ players and not to that of ordinary $B$ players.
-The zealous player is then functionally equivalent to cooperation facilitator assumed in a previous model \cite{Mobilia2012PRE}.
-However, it should be noted that zealous players in fact play with both ordinary $A$ and $B$ players alike.
+Therefore, Eq.~\eqref{eq:c<(m+1)a} represents the condition for the stability of the homogeneous population of strategy $A$ against invasion by $B$ when zealous players somehow contribute to the payoff of ordinary $A$ players and not to that of ordinary $B$ players.
+Such a zealous player is equivalent to the cooperation facilitator assumed in Ref.~\cite{Mobilia2012PhysRevE}.

 In the corresponding model without zealots, there are four scenarios: $A$ dominates $B$ (Fig.~\ref{fig:deterministic}(d)), $B$ dominates $A$ (Fig.~\ref{fig:deterministic}(e)), a mixture of $A$ and $B$ is stable (Fig.~\ref{fig:deterministic}(f)), and $A$ and $B$ are bistable (Fig.~\ref{fig:deterministic}(g)) \cite{Antal2006BMB}.
-The cases shown in Fig.~\ref{fig:deterministic}(d), Fig.~\ref{fig:deterministic}(f), and Fig.~\ref{fig:deterministic}(g) are analogous to cases (i), (ii), and (iii), respectlvely, for the game with zealots.
+The cases shown in Fig.~\ref{fig:deterministic}(d), Fig.~\ref{fig:deterministic}(f), and Fig.~\ref{fig:deterministic}(g) are analogous to cases (i), (ii), and (iii), respectively, for the game with zealots.
 The case shown in Fig.~\ref{fig:deterministic}(e) never occurs in the game with zealots because $y$ tends to increase in the absence of $A$ owing to the fact that unanimity of $B$ among the ordinary players is a reflecting boundary of our model.
 In fact, this case corresponds to case (ii) for the presence of zealots (Fig.~\ref{fig:deterministic}(b)).
 If we set $m\to 0$, we obtain case (i) when $a-c>0$ and $b-d>0$, case (ii) when $a-c<0$, and case (iii) when $a-c>0$ and $b-d<0$.
 As is consistent with \cite{Antal2006BMB}, the classification depends only on the $a-c$ and $b-d$ values.
 However, the scenario in which $B$ dominates $A$ (Fig.~\ref{fig:deterministic}(e)) does not happen even with the vanishing density of zealots (i.e., $m\to 0$) because the unanimity of $B$ remains to be a reflecting boundary as long as there is at least one zealot.